 You gain two divine blessings as shown on the Divine Blessings column of the Priest table.
 A divine blessing grants one of the following options:

 - Learn a new theme and a cantrip from it if the theme is from your power source.

 - Learn two cantrips from the themes you know.

 - Learn a new spell from a theme you know in your power source.
 The spell must cost equal to, or less than, your mana limit.
-If the spell costs 2 or more mana, you must know a number of spells from the spell’s theme equal to the spell’s mana cost minus 1.
+If the spell costs 2 or more mana, you must know a number of feats or spells from the spell’s theme equal to the spell’s mana cost minus 1.

 You know three cantrips and three spells of your choice from the themes you know.

 The Priest table shows how much mana you have to cast spells.
 To cast a spell, you must expend mana based on the spell’s cost.

 You regain half your total mana (rounded up) when you finish a short rest and all expended mana when you finish a long rest.